NatLibFi/RecordManager/README.md

         }
     }

 This, alone, doesn't really do anything.
-Please see the [Finna module](https://github.com/NatLibFi/RecordManager-Finna/blob/dev/src/RecordManager/Finna/Module.php) for an example of one that does a number of different things.
+Please see the [Customizing RecordManager](https://github.com/NatLibFi/RecordManager/wiki/Customizing-RecordManager) wiki page for further information.
+See also the [Finna module](https://github.com/NatLibFi/RecordManager-Finna/blob/dev/src/RecordManager/Finna/) for an example of a module that does a number of different things.